papivot/pace-docs/kubernetes-fundamentals.en.md

 #### Step 3 - View the POD logs

+Wait for about 5 minutes after completing Step 2.
 Using the name of the POD retrieved in Step 2, run the following command -

 > `kubectl logs k8s-operations-6f97c49687-rbcqv -n default`